mimir-labs/mimir-apps-sdk/guides/add-to-exists/README.md

 Firstly, if apps want to integrate with Mimir's multisig feature, they must understand how apps interact with Mimir.

-To address this issue, we've adopted a similar approach to Safe Wallet.
+To resolve this issue, we've adopted a similar approach to Safe Wallet.
 Apps need to run within Mimir's iframe, and communication between them uses the postMessage API.

 Next, we'll complete the integration of apps with Mimir in three steps: